reidrac/jtc/README.rst

   # { bar: second level }

 Beware: the references are not checked for loops!
-As in any other type, **clone** can be used to make an independent copy of a dictionary.
+As in any other type, **clone** can be used to make a copy of a dictionary.

 Take a look to **examples/dict-fun.jt** for a complete example using dictionaries.